Lista Municipality: General information

 The municipality of Vanse was established on 1 January 1838 (see formannskapsdistrikt law).
 According to the 1835 census, the municipality had a population of 4,213.
-On 1 January 1903, an area with 99 inhabitants was transferred from Vanse to the neighboring town of Farsund.
-Again in 1948, another area with 64 inhabitants was transferred from Lista to the town of Farsund.
-During the 1960s, there were many major municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the municipalities of Lista, Herad, and Spind were merged with the town of Farsund to create a new, larger municipality of Farsund.
-Prior to the merger, Lista had a population of 4,544.
+On 1 January 1903, an area with 99 inhabitants was transferred from Vanse Municipality to the neighboring town of Farsund.
+In 1917, the name was changed to Lista Municipality.
+Again in 1948, another area with 64 inhabitants was transferred from Lista Municipality into the town of Farsund.

+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1965, Lista Municipality was dissolved and the following areas were merged to form an enlarged Farsund Municipality: